 The attraction is an illuminated one-kilometre-long trail decked out with interactive light, multimedia projections and sound installations, and covers about half of the zoo’s area.
 It is open from 19.30 to 00.00, with the last entry at 22.30.

-Rainforest Lumina is a collaboration between Wildlife Reserves Singapore and Moment Factory, a Canada-based multimedia entertainment.
+Rainforest Lumina is a collaboration between Wildlife Reserves Singapore and Moment Factory, a Canada-based multimedia entertainment company.
 It is the first Lumina instalment in South-east Asia, and the seventh in the world.

 At a press event, Mike Barclay, group CEO of Mandai Park Holdings, called the Rainforest Lumina a “sizeable investment that was deliberated on for a long time”.
 While he declined to give the actual figure, Barclay did share that the Singapore Zoo had to “sell a lot of tickets to break even”.

 Tickets cost S$22 (US$16) for adults, and S$16 for children ages three to 12.